 To be the sole woman a prospective parent puts their trust in when it comes to carrying their child, you must be trustworthy, understanding and flexible.
 In fact, there are several requirements you need to meet in order to be a surrogate in our program.

 Requirements for Surrogate Applicants

 The list below details all factors we take into consideration when reviewing your application.
-Upon qualification you will be asked to complete a full surrogate application in order to match you with intended parents.

 Once we receive your full application and you have been accepted into our program you can be matched within 48 hours.

 Surrogate Health Requirements

 What you need to know

 When you become a gestational surrogate, a couple places their hopes of becoming biological parents with you and your ability to carry a child.
 They’ll invest a great deal of time, money and emotions into their surrogacy journey — which is why it’s so important that you can give them their best chance at having a child.